mnelson13/sequelizedPizza/README.md

 * All pizzas added are stored in a database

 ### Languages/Technologies Used:
-* HTML, CSS, Materialize, JavaScript, jQuery, Node.js, Express.js, MySQL, Handlebars, ORM, MVC design pattern
+* HTML, CSS, Materialize, JavaScript, jQuery, Node.js, Express.js, MySQL, Handlebars, Sequelize